TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/oas.md

 We can see from the example above that the `global` object within the `middleware` section of the `x-tyk-api-gateway` configuration is used to configure plugins in a Tyk OAS API.
 The `pluginConfig` section contains the `driver` parameter that is used to configure the plugin implementation [language]({{< ref "/plugins/supported-languages#plugin-driver-names" >}}).

-In the example above we can see that there are Golang post authentication, post, pre and response plugins configured.
+A list of plugins can be configured for each plugin type, e.g. Post Authentication (`postAuthenticationPlugins`), Pre (`prePlugins`) etc. In the example above we can see that there are Golang post authentication, post, pre and response plugins configured.

-Each plugin can have additional settings, such as:
+Each plugin has the following configuration parameters:

 - `enabled`: When true, enables the plugin.
+- `functionName`: The name of the function that implements the plugin within the source file.
+- `path`: The path to the plugin source file.
 - `rawBodyOnly`: When true, indicates that only the raw body should be processed.
 - `requireSession`: When true, indicates that the plugin requires an active session.
 This is applicable only for Post, Post Authentication and Response plugins.